m-stojanovic/JavaApplications/README.md

-# maven-applications
-Repository for applications
+# Repository for varios applications